x81705/IDS6938-SimulationTechniques/Homework1/Readme.md

 as demonstrated by the graphs, we see the integrations getting further from the exact solution.
-3. The more steps we take the better, as we're increasing the amount of "slices" we're taking.
+3. The more steps we take the better, as we're increasing the amount of "slices" we're taking which is essentially increasing the accuracy; see graphs above for the error rate when H=.5, .25, and .10.
-4. RK4 is most accurate; again, through comparison of all integration methods and the exact solution, we can see that RK4 is most accurate; the reason it is most accurate is......
+4. RK4 is most accurate; again, through comparison of all integration methods and the exact solution, we can see that RK4 is most accurate by the graphs below; the reason for this is that we're taking four approximations to the slope, and more approximations result in more accuracy.
 ~~~

 ~~~